Prompt → Context → Harness: three layers of LLM engineering

 Harness Engineering

-The runtime around the call: the agent loop, tool execution, sub-agents, hooks, sandboxing, evals, observability.
-A chat completion API plus a harness becomes Claude Code, Cursor, Aider, OpenCode.
+The runtime around the call.
+The agent loop, tool execution, sub-agents, hooks, sandboxing, evals, observability.
+A model API plus a harness becomes Claude Code, Cursor, Aider, OpenCode.

-The harness turns “one model call” into “a session that does work.”
-It owns the loop (model → tool → result → model), the step budget, retries, the sandbox the tools run in, the hooks that intercept every step, and the trace you can replay later.
+It also turns “one model call” into “a session that does work.”
+It owns the loop (model to tool to result to model), the step budget, the trace you can replay later, and the hooks that intercept every step.
 Most production complexity lives here, not in the prompt.
+MCP is what most modern harnesses speak to wire tools in.
+In LangChain, bind_tools() exposes the tool-calling protocol.
+The loop around it is yours to write.

 turn = 0